When it comes to assets to help you convert casual readers into clients, your sales page is key.

 Because if your page isn’t optimized to convert readers, you’re losing money right now.

-Everything about your page needs to be focused and geared to help your potential customer feel like buying your product or service is a no-brainer.
+Everything about your page needs to be focused and geared to help your potential customer feel like buying your product, program, or service is a no-brainer.

 To do this takes a combination of research, creativity, and focus.
 It’s design and it’s writing.
 It’s pricing and it’s direction.